Joseph MacRory: Wartime

 It was MacRory who suggested to Eoin O'Duffy that he raise an Irish Brigade to aid the Generalissimo Franco's Nationalists, who were seeking to overthrow the democratically elected Spanish government during that country's civil war.
-Many of the Brigade's members were blessed by the Archbishop of Tuam before sailing to Spain from Galway.
+Many of the Brigade's members were blessed by the Archbishop of Tuam, Thomas Gilmartin, before sailing to Spain from Galway.
 In 1940, during World War II, he voiced strong objections to proposals for conscription in Northern Ireland, which, in the event, did not come to pass (see Conscription in the United Kingdom).

 Miscellanea

 MacRory was a supporter of the Gaelic League, and Errigal Ciaran, one of the most famous GAA clubs in Ireland, plays at Cardinal MacRory Park, Dunmoyle, which was named in his honour in 1956.

 The People's Primate

 Biographer J.J.
 Murphy published, in 1945, a 71-page biography of the prelate, The People's Primate.
 A Memoir of Joseph Cardinal MacRory, (Dublin, 1945).